griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/02_concepts.md

 ```

-As you can tell, this could get quite unweildy.
+As you can tell, this could get quite unwieldy.
 In addition, it doesn't make much sense for getting the name of the 4th movie to have to wait until the summary of the 3rd movie is figured out, as they're not really dependent on each other.

 Workflows are perfect for this sort of situation.
 They allow you to parallelize tasks that aren't dependent.
 Let's see how something like this might look.